 The Episcopal Church in Colorado in partnership with Episcopal Relief & Development is reaching thousands of people by providing food through church case management, food pantries, safe and sanitary housing, home repairs and pastoral support.
 They are also leveraging relationships with local and national nonprofit organizations to make a far reaching impact, sharing expertise and resources.

 Farmworkers face unique challenges during and after disasters, including lack of transportation to evacuate, loss of work and visas if crops are damaged and possible exposure to hazardous and toxic substances.
 In addition, many of them are put in jeopardy because of literacy issues and not understanding emergency warning messages.
 Episcopal Farmworkers Ministry, in partnership with Episcopal Relief & Development, is leading the way to improve disaster preparedness and response capacity of this group.
 Their efforts help ensure that the workers realize a full and sustained recovery after disasters.

-Entire communities were submerged after Hurricane Harvey dropped 50 inches of rain on the Greater Houston area in 2017.
-It wasn’t just areas within the floodplain—you could, and still can, drive two hours from the center of Houston in any direction and see damages.
-Immigrants, migrant workers and undocumented people are still feeling the effects the disaster’s destruction.
+Immigrants, migrant workers and undocumented people are still feeling the effects the Hurricane Harvey’s destruction.
 The storm left many laborers suddenly unemployed, families were displaced and those without insurance quickly learned that they could not afford to fix their home.

-The Episcopal Diocese of Texas has collaborated with Episcopal Relief & Development and the Bishop Quin Foundation to expand existing ministries in order to maximize the outreach.
-This mighty trio has been able to fund home restoration projects in low-income immigrant communities, address the spike in domestic violence and mental health issues caused by Harvey and to feed families in need.
+The Episcopal Diocese of Texas has collaborated with Episcopal Relief & Development and the Bishop Quin Foundation to expand existing ministries in order to maximize the outreach to communities affected by Hurricane Harvey.
+This collaboration has been able to fund home restoration projects in low-income immigrant communities, address the spike in domestic violence and mental health issues caused by Harvey and to feed families in need.